allegravia/tutorial-cytoscape/tutorials/Integrating MTI networks with DE miRNA data.md

     - Loading a network of validated miRNA-target interactions (MTI) derived from public databases
     - Finding a set of differentially expressed miRNAs in a dataset of interest
     - Integration and visualization of experimental data in the MTI network
+    - Integration of node annotations from public databases
     - Network filtering based on differential expression significance level and log-fold change
     - Network functional enrichment analysis on selected target nodes
     - Basic Network analysis